 Show All Answers

-The basic responsibilities of a pollworker are to check voters in on Election Day so that they may vote.
-They also help maintain a safe, secure and efficient voting system at the precinct on Election Day.
+The basic responsibilities of a poll worker is to check in voters on election day and help to maintain a safe, secure and efficient voting system at voting precincts.

-The Judge of Election and both inspectors are required to work full day shifts.
-A full day runs from about 6:00AM until about 9:30PM on Election Day.
-Clerks can choose to work full day or half day shifts.
+The Judge of Elections and inspectors are required to work the full day (6:00AM until about 9:30PM).
+Clerks can choose to work full or half-day shifts.

-The benefits of being a pollworker are ever expanding, but some of the great points are: serving your community, meeting your neighbors, making new friends all while getting paid to do it.
+The benefits of being a poll worker are ever expanding, but include serving your community, meeting your neighbors and making new friends all while getting paid.

-Yes, although it is primarily a volunteer position the poll workers are compensated for their respective shifts each election as well as for attending the provided training classes.
-Poll workers who work a full day receive $114, half day is $57 and class attendance is $10.
+Yes, although it is primarily a volunteer position, poll workers are compensated for their respective shifts as well as for attending poll worker training classes.

-The political parties and Voter Services must then see that these positions are filled by appointment.
+The political parties and the Department of Voter Services must then fill the position by appointment.

-Yes, students of good standing who are 17 years or older may serve as clerks or machine operators.
-The student must complete the Student Authorization Form and hav eit signed by both the school and their parents.
-This forms needs to be turned in to Voter Services before the next election.
+Yes, students of good standing who are 17 years of age or older may serve as clerks or machine operators.
+Students must complete and submit the Student Authorization Form.
+The form must be signed by both the school and the student's parent/guardian prior to the election.

-Yes, as long as the Committee person does not engage in any political activity while the polls are open and acts in a nonpartisan manner in all dealings inside the polls.
+Yes, as long as the committee person does not engage in any political activity while the polls are open and acts in a nonpartisan manner while working the polls.